jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Config.md

 There is also a value *Orb%* (Orb percentage) that you can change.
 Click on the number for the orb and a small pop-up screen appears where you can edit the value.
 You can enter a percentage from 0 up to 100, make sure you use only whole numbers.
 It is possible to define a percentage for a point that is not selected, so it is easy to remember a percentage if you later decide to include the point.
 If you want to use a point but not calculate aspects for that point, enter a percentage of zero.

-Please note that you cannot deselect the classic points and also not MC or Ascendant.
+At the right of the screen you can select a type of correction for the apogee (Black Moon) and (de)select the use of the oscillating (true) lunar node.

 See the Appendix, paragraph *Planets and other celestial points* for more information.